PhyRC Challenge

 • Phase 1 Announcement: Aug 10, 2024

-• Phase 2 Final Preparation at Venue: May 2025, Teams practice in competition arena for a couple of days (Venue TBD)
+• Phase 2 Final Preparation at Venue: May 2025, Teams practice in competition arena for a couple of days (ICRA 2025, Atlanta, GA)

 • Phase 2 Competition: May 2025, Teams compete during this period and the winners are announced at the end